apache/openwhisk/docs/actions.md

 ## Creating Swift actions

 The process of creating Swift actions is similar to that of JavaScript actions.
-The following sections guide you through creating and invoking a single swift action, and adding parameters to that action.
+The following sections guide you through creating and invoking a single swift action, and packaging an action in a zip file.

 You can also use the online [Swift Sandbox](https://swiftlang.ng.bluemix.net) to test your Swift code without having to install Xcode on your machine.

+**Attention:** Swift actions run in a Linux environment.
+Swift on Linux is still in development, and OpenWhisk usually uses the latest available release, which is not necessarily stable.
+In addition, the version of Swift that is used with OpenWhisk might be inconsistent with versions of Swift from stable releases of Xcode on MacOS.

 ### Creating and invoking an action